 In order for effective partnership working between home and school to take place, we anticipate that parents will want to:

 We have a team of highly skilled Teaching Assistants who support in classes across the school to enable all children to access the teaching and learning.
 Staff also run a range of targeted intervention programmes to close the gap between those achieving lower than their peers.
 Selection for these programmes is made by the class teacher.
 Where pupils are assessed as requiring additional support this discussed with parents at progress meetings.
 Our aim is to develop independent learning in our children, whatever their needs.

-We are working under the new SEND Code of Practice.
+We are working under the 2015 SEND Code of Practice.
 Parents may find the SEND Guide for Parents and Carers a useful place to get more information regarding the recent legislation.
 Copies of all documents referenced can be found below.

 Our SEND Lead is Mrs Rachel Holt who can be contacted on email@example.com or through the school office on 01223 508750